weaversa/cryptol-course/labs/Salsa20/Salsa20.md

     (0xc0a8787e == 3232266366)
 ```

 This document is interactive and literate.
-So, takes some time now to
+So, take some time now to
 open this document in the Cryptol interpreter.

 ```bash